 While the rumors that blogging is dead have been rampant for years, there is no proof that blogging is anywhere near going away.
 In fact, there’s never been a better time than now for you to start a blog.

 Think you don’t have what it takes?

 With the technology available in 2021, you can start a blog without ever seeing a single line of code.
-Not only that but with modern blog themes like Astra and page builders like Elementor, anybody can design a website on their own.
+Not only that, but with modern blog themes like Astra and page builders like Elementor, anybody can design a website independently.

 How do bloggers make money?

 There are also plenty of ways bloggers can make money.
 In fact, blog monetization has never been easier.

 Bloggers make money in a few different ways.
 For example, bloggers can make money by doing the following.

 You can place ads from an ad network and get paid per impression.
 Rates vary depending on the ad network and your blog niche.

 New bloggers can get started with Google Adsense, while pro bloggers can apply to a premium ad network that offers higher rates.